-Each of these platforms has excellent customer support and community.
+Talking about the customer support of thinkific vs udemy, each of these online course platforms has excellent customer support and community.
 It is an important aspect of any business if you don’t want to lose customers.

-Thinkific scores over Udemy in this category, offering phone support that is unavailable with Udemy.
+Thinkific vs Udemy in this category, offering phone support that is unavailable with Udemy.

-Personal email and phone support are available to contact customer support at Thinkific.
-You also get webinar support and training areas to get started and grow your courses.
+Personal email and phone support are available to contact customer support at the Thinkific online course website.
+You also get webinar support and free online training areas to get started and grow your courses.

-The platform provides the tools to connect with thousands of other creators to share ideas and ask questions via Facebook.
+The platform provides the tools to connect with many successful course creators to share ideas and ask questions via Facebook.
 Their support team is friendly and professional, with their emails answered within one day.

 The updates are automatic, meaning you always have the most up-to-date features available.
 However, there is no live chat feature, and you have to contact them via email when using a free plan.

 Udemy offers email support and has a help center support page and a contact page to contact the customer support team.

 The lack of phone support is a disadvantage for Udemy users.
 However, it still provides useful material to get yourself familiar with the video course creation process.